MicrosoftDocs/azure-docs/articles/service-bus/service-bus-dotnet-advanced-message-queuing.md

 Support for AMQP 1.0 in Service Bus means that you can use the queuing and publish/subscribe brokered messaging features from a range of platforms using an efficient binary protocol.
 Furthermore, you can build applications comprised of components built using a mix of languages, frameworks, and operating systems.

-This how-to guide explains how to use the Service Bus brokered messaging features (queues and publish/subscribe topics) from .NET applications using the Service Bus .NET API.
-There is a companion how-to guide that explains how to do the same using the standard Java Message Service (JMS) API.
+This article explains how to use the Service Bus brokered messaging features (queues and publish/subscribe topics) from .NET applications using the Service Bus .NET API.
+There is a companion article that explains how to do the same using the standard Java Message Service (JMS) API.
 You can use these two guides together to learn about cross-platform messaging using AMQP 1.0.

 ## Get started with Service Bus

-This guide assumes that you already have a Service Bus namespace containing a queue named "queue1."
+This article assumes that you already have a Service Bus namespace containing a queue named "queue1."
 If you do not, then you can create the namespace and queue using the [Azure portal](http://manage.windowsazure.com).
 For more information about how to create Service Bus namespaces and queues, see [How to Use Service Bus Queues](service-bus-dotnet-how-to-use-queues.md).

 ## Download the Service Bus SDK